Trees should have 2-3 stakes surrounding the base of the tree.

 For optimal watering of both shallow and deep roots, you can include an emitter at the surface to water in combination with Deep Drip®.
 In areas with higher saline content, this will also help leach salt out of the soil.

-After your tree has been placed in the hole, insert 2-3 Deep Drip® stakes vertically in the hole surrounding the tree.
+After your tree has been placed, insert 2-3 Deep Drip® stakes in the hole you are planting the tree in.
 The stakes should be placed close to the base of the tree, without going into the root ball, before back-filling with soil.
-The top of your Deep Drip® stake can either be above ground level (recommended) or below ground, depending on your preference.
-This of course is the easiest method of installation.
+The top of your Deep Drip® stake can either be above ground level (recommended for new trees) or below ground, depending on your preference.

 NEW TREE INSTALLATION